linearcoffeecup/School_District_Analysis/README.md

 ## Overview of the School District Analysis

 In the school district analysis project some student scores were potentially not valid and the project was to do a reanalysis of the data set without the potentially invalid data.
 The data set consisted of student_data_df and school_data_df.
-The suspect student scores were nulled out in student_data, and a new data set was formed, school_data_complete_df which was a merge of the data sets student_data_df and school_data_df.
+The suspect student scores were nulled out in student_data, and a new data set was formed, school_data_complete_df, which was a merge of the data sets student_data_df and school_data_df.
 The school_data_complete_df data frame was used to create the district_summary_df data frame.
 In the analysis, the keys and values of this dataframe was re-used after re-calculating the values of this data frame which accounted for subtracting out the potentially invalid data.
 This re-analysis was summarized in a dataframe named per_school_summary_df.
 Both school_data_complete_df and per_school_summary_df were  used to generate various outputs which could be used in comparison analysis.
-The result of the changes in the datasets are discussed below.

 The analyses are in the PyCitySchools_Challenge jupyter notebook.
 It is organized where the new analysis is at the top of the file and the original analysis is below.
 There is a separator showing the end of the new analysis.
-The results below are from these analysis.
+The results of these analyses are discussed below.

 ## Results
 Using bulleted lists and images of DataFrames as support, address the following questions